Azure/load-testing/README.md

       with:
         creds: ${{ secrets.AZURE_CREDENTIALS }}
     ```

+## Breaking changes

+All minor versions under `1.1` (e.g., `1.1.x`) will stop working due to a breaking change.
+To ensure continued compatibility, we recommend switching to the `v1` tag, which we will continue to support.
+We are also bumping the minor version to `1.2.1`.
+If you prefer to pin to a specific version, please update your workflows to use `1.2.1`.

 ## Azure Load Testing Action

 This section describes the Azure Load Testing GitHub action.
 You can use this action by referencing `azure/load-testing@v1` action in your workflow.
 The action runs on Windows, Linux, and Mac runners.